Denbighshire County Council

 Denbighshire County Council is the unitary local authority for the county of Denbighshire, one of the principal areas of Wales.
 The council is based at County Hall in Ruthin.
+There have been two bodies called Denbighshire County Council.
+The first existed from 1889 until 1974, and the current one was created in 1996.

 Elections take place every five years.
 The last election was on 5 May 2022.
 The council is under no overall control, being administered by a multi-party cabinet led by Jason McLellan of the Labour Party.